Insoleq

 Rear-End Accidents: A National Issue

-Rear-end collisions are a major problem throughout the U.S., representing nearly 30% of all car accidents, says the National Highway Traffic Safety Administration (NHTSA).
-In 2023, there were more than 1.8 million rear-end collisions reported across the country, causing around 400,000 injuries.
-These crashes are prevalent in heavy traffic metropolitan cities like Los Angeles, Houston, or Chicago but also on highways and rural routes.
-Distracted driving and congested traffic patterns help reduce the number of these crashes.
+Rear-end collisions are a significant issue all over the U.S., accounting for almost 30% of all vehicle accidents, according to the National Highway Traffic Safety Administration (NHTSA).
+In 2023, over 1.8 million rear-end collisions were reported nationwide, resulting in approximately 400,000 injuries.
+These accidents are common in congested urban areas like Los Angeles, Houston, and Chicago, as well as on highways and rural roads.
+Distracted driving and heavy traffic conditions contribute to the occurrence of these crashes.

 Common Causes of Rear-End Accidents

-Rear-end collisions usually happen when the rear driver is unable to stop in time to prevent collision with the car in front of them.
-Although the rear driver is usually assumed at fault, there are other factors involved.
-The following are the most frequent causes of rear-end collisions:
+Rear-end collisions typically occur when the driver from behind cannot stop in time to avoid hitting the car ahead.
+While the driver from behind is often considered at fault, there are additional factors to take into account.
+The following are the most common reasons for rear-end collisions:

 1. Distracted Driving

-Distracted driving, like texting, talking on the phone, or snacking, is the number one cause of rear-end crashes.
-According to the NHTSA, distracted driving is the cause of more than 20% of all crashes.
-A lapse in attention for a split second can cause a driver to not be able to stop in time and cause a crash.
+Distracted driving, including activities such as texting, talking on the phone, or eating, is the leading cause of rear-end collisions.
+The NHTSA reports that distracted driving accounts for over 20% of all accidents.
+A momentary lapse in focus can prevent a driver from stopping in time, resulting in a crash.

 2. Tailgating